zaryabdev/stock-balance/Notes.md

 # Unsorted

 - Sort by alphabetical order
-- By default open each grid at last scroll level
+- By default open each grid at last scroll level FIXED
 - Payment make it free entry
 - Add date range to print

+## Walking Customer

+- Add module for walking customer